mozilla/glean/docs/dev/core/internal/upload.md

 Network stacks vastly differ between platforms, applications and operating systems.
 The Glean SDK leverages the available platform capabilities to implement any network communication.

-Glean core controls all upload and coordinates the platform side with its own internals.
+`glean-core` controls all upload and coordinates the platform side with its own internals.
 All language bindings implement ping uploading around a common API and protocol.

 ## The upload module in the language bindings

+{{#include ../../../shared/blockquote-info.html}}

+## Note

+> This section is outdated.
+> Most of the languages have now diverged, due to the many iterations, from this design.
+> For example, in Kotlin, the [`BaseUploader` is mostly empty](https://searchfox.org/glean/source/glean-core/android/src/main/java/mozilla/telemetry/glean/net/BaseUploader.kt) and its functionalities are spread in the [`PingUploadWorker`](https://searchfox.org/glean/source/glean-core/android/src/main/java/mozilla/telemetry/glean/scheduler/PingUploadWorker.kt).

 ```mermaid
 classDiagram